ev3dev/ev3dev.github.io/docs/getting-started.md

 ---

-**IMPORTANT:** The instructions on this page only apply to releases dated Oct.
+**IMPORTANT:** The instructions on this page only apply to releases dated Feb.
-2014 or later.
+2015 or later.
 For earlier releases (i.e. wheesy "Latest Release"), see [Getting Started v2] on the old wiki.
 These older releases are no longer supported.